d3/d3-scale-chromatic/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/BuGn.png" width="100%" height="40" alt="BuGn">

-Given a number *t* in the range [0,1], returns the corresponding color from the “BuGn” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “BuGn” sequential color scheme represented as an RGB string.

 <a href="#interpolateBuPu" name="interpolateBuPu">#</a> d3.<b>interpolateBuPu</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/BuPu.png" width="100%" height="40" alt="BuPu">

-Given a number *t* in the range [0,1], returns the corresponding color from the “BuPu” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “BuPu” sequential color scheme represented as an RGB string.

 <a href="#interpolateGnBu" name="interpolateGnBu">#</a> d3.<b>interpolateGnBu</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/GnBu.png" width="100%" height="40" alt="GnBu">

-Given a number *t* in the range [0,1], returns the corresponding color from the “GnBu” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “GnBu” sequential color scheme represented as an RGB string.

 <a href="#interpolateOrRd" name="interpolateOrRd">#</a> d3.<b>interpolateOrRd</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/OrRd.png" width="100%" height="40" alt="OrRd">

-Given a number *t* in the range [0,1], returns the corresponding color from the “OrRd” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “OrRd” sequential color scheme represented as an RGB string.

 <a href="#interpolatePuBuGn" name="interpolatePuBuGn">#</a> d3.<b>interpolatePuBuGn</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/PuBuGn.png" width="100%" height="40" alt="PuBuGn">

-Given a number *t* in the range [0,1], returns the corresponding color from the “PuBuGn” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “PuBuGn” sequential color scheme represented as an RGB string.

 <a href="#interpolatePuBu" name="interpolatePuBu">#</a> d3.<b>interpolatePuBu</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/PuBu.png" width="100%" height="40" alt="PuBu">

-Given a number *t* in the range [0,1], returns the corresponding color from the “PuBu” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “PuBu” sequential color scheme represented as an RGB string.

 <a href="#interpolatePuRd" name="interpolatePuRd">#</a> d3.<b>interpolatePuRd</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/PuRd.png" width="100%" height="40" alt="PuRd">

-Given a number *t* in the range [0,1], returns the corresponding color from the “PuRd” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “PuRd” sequential color scheme represented as an RGB string.

 <a href="#interpolateRdPu" name="interpolateRdPu">#</a> d3.<b>interpolateRdPu</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/RdPu.png" width="100%" height="40" alt="RdPu">

-Given a number *t* in the range [0,1], returns the corresponding color from the “RdPu” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “RdPu” sequential color scheme represented as an RGB string.

 <a href="#interpolateYlGnBu" name="interpolateYlGnBu">#</a> d3.<b>interpolateYlGnBu</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/YlGnBu.png" width="100%" height="40" alt="YlGnBu">

-Given a number *t* in the range [0,1], returns the corresponding color from the “YlGnBu” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “YlGnBu” sequential color scheme represented as an RGB string.

 <a href="#interpolateYlGn" name="interpolateYlGn">#</a> d3.<b>interpolateYlGn</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/YlGn.png" width="100%" height="40" alt="YlGn">

-Given a number *t* in the range [0,1], returns the corresponding color from the “YlGn” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “YlGn” sequential color scheme represented as an RGB string.

 <a href="#interpolateYlOrBr" name="interpolateYlOrBr">#</a> d3.<b>interpolateYlOrBr</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/YlOrBr.png" width="100%" height="40" alt="YlOrBr">

-Given a number *t* in the range [0,1], returns the corresponding color from the “YlOrBr” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “YlOrBr” sequential color scheme represented as an RGB string.

 <a href="#interpolateYlOrRd" name="interpolateYlOrRd">#</a> d3.<b>interpolateYlOrRd</b>(*t*)

 <img src="https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/YlOrRd.png" width="100%" height="40" alt="YlOrRd">

-Given a number *t* in the range [0,1], returns the corresponding color from the “YlOrRd” sequential color scheme.
+Given a number *t* in the range [0,1], returns the corresponding color from the “YlOrRd” sequential color scheme represented as an RGB string.